Dirty White Boy (song): Critical reception

 Daily Republican Register critic Mike Bishop called it a "likable song" but said that its guitar riffs are similar to Foreigner's earlier song "Hot Blooded."
 The Fort Worth Star Telegram rated it to be the 7th best single of 1979.
 But in a contemporary review, The Charlotte News critic Chris Jones felt that the song was the weakest song Foreigner had recorded to date, particularly noting that the lyrics repeat the phrase "dirty white boy" 20 times over three and half minutes.

 Ultimate Classic Rock critic Eduardo Rivadavia rated "Dirty White Boy" as Foreigner's most underrated song.
 Classic Rock critic Malcolm Dome rated it as the band's 3rd most underrated song, calling it "a breezing rock'n'roller" that was "inspired by Elvis Presley and his impact on music," and saying that "it moves along at a high pace, and is blessed with a distinctly distorted solo from Jones."

-Popular culture

-The song is featured in the 2013 video game Grand Theft Auto V on the in-game radio station Los Santos Rock Radio.

-Professional wrestler Tony Anthony, better known by his ring name "Dirty White Boy", used the song as his entrance theme.